1792 imperial election: Background

 Leopold II’s death on 1 March 1792, during the French Revolution and Great Turkish War, necessitated the election.
 Leopold’s Declaration of Pillnitz (1791) had escalated tensions with France, leading to the War of the First Coalition in April 1792.
 Francis, Leopold’s son and King of Hungary, was the sole candidate, supported by Habsburg tradition.

-Election
+Election results

 The election took place in Frankfurt on 5 July 1792.
 Francis, as King of Bohemia, voted.
 The seven electors unanimously elected Francis, who was crowned King of the Romans in Frankfurt on 14 July 1792.